timelapseplus/VIEW-documentation/source/includes/_cameras.md

 The Sony A7RII needs longer intervals due to the large file size.
 12 seconds should be good -- shorter might be possible.
 Other Sony cameras seem to do ok at 6-8 seconds for a minimum interval.

-## Canon EOS 5DmkIV, 80D & 1DxII

-* Only able to save to the VIEW SD at present

-These cameras are all in the same generation where Canon has made some significant changes to the USB protocol and they're not yet fully supported.
-With the latest firmware, saving to the camera causes errors, however, saving to the VIEW's SD card will fully work.

-This should be resolved soon to support saving to either the camera or the SD card.